springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 The `boxed` property allows for `border` and `padding` to be applied to the pictographic radio's SVG elements.
 When this setting is enabled the CSS classname `c-forms__label--boxed-icon` is applied to the components HTML to facilitate this.

-As with ordinary radio elements, data for each pictographic radio element is defined in the `inputs` array:
+As with ordinary radio elements, data for each pictographic radio element is defined in the `inputs` array.
+In this example, the path data is removed for brevity.

 ```json
 "inputs": [